DO NOT ENTER: 8 Countries That Don't Roll Out the Welcome Mat

 Why Go: Many a bucket list includes walking on the Great Wall, embracing history at the Forbidden City, gasping at the Terra Cotta Warriors, and exploring glorious Shanghai.

-Why It's Complicated: China is not unfamiliar with American visitors, so its visa process is pretty straightforward but makes the list for both the detail required on the application—expanded in January 2011 from two pages to four—and a steep $130 fee.
+Why It's Complicated: China is not unfamiliar with American visitors, so its visa process is pretty straightforward but makes the list for both the amount of detail required on the application—expanded in 2011 from two pages to four—and a steep $140 fee.

 What to Do: According to Habimana, you need to list where you'll be staying in a time sequence, your nationality and occupation, all your major family members along with their nationality and occupation, and any countries you've visited in the past year (plus the purpose of those visits).
 Mailing your application is out of the question.
 Either you or your visa rep (defined as "someone else or a travel/visa agent") need to drop off your application at the embassy or consulate that holds jurisdiction over the state where you live.
 There are six consulates in the U.S. (you can find them on the embassy's website) and some are more convenient than others (if you live in Wyoming or Montana, for example, you'll need to travel to D.C. to hand over your application).
 Special permits are also required if you want to go to certain regions, such as Tibet and other remote areas.
 While the processing time is only four working days, the visa application will be rejected if not filled out correctly online.

-Why Go: Rio de Janeiro being named site of the 2016 Olympics and the Christ the Redeemer Statue making the list of New 7 Wonders of the World have helped boost Brazil's status as a must-do tourism destination—as if the giant party that is Carnival in Rio, the rain forests of the Amazon, and the amazing Iguazú Falls weren't enough.
+Why Go: Rio de Janeiro being named site of the 2014 World Cup, the 2016 Olympics, and the Christ the Redeemer Statue making the list of New 7 Wonders of the World has helped boost Brazil's status as a must-do tourism destination in recent years—as if the giant party that is Carnival in Rio, the rain forests of the Amazon, the amazing Iguazú Falls, and one of the world's most beautiful cable car rides weren't enough.

 Why Go: Trekking the stunningly beautiful Himalayas in Bhutan might sound like a dream come true—the country's marketing slogan is "Happiness is a place"—but the process for getting there is pretty involved.

-Why It's Complicated: You need to go through a licensed tour agency in Bhutan, and among other things you need to prove you can afford to visit—all visitors commit to spending a set daily minimum amount, currently $200.
-This money goes toward accommodations, food, transportation, the overseas-agent commission, and guide services (a requirement for Bhutan).
-Note: On January 1, the rates are going up to $250 (for March to May, September to November) and $200 (for January, February, June to August, December).
-There are additional surcharges if you are traveling solo ($40 per day) or as a couple ($30 per person per day).
+Why It's Complicated: You need to go through a licensed tour agency in Bhutan, and among other things you need to prove you can afford to visit—all visitors commit to spending a set daily minimum amount, money that goes toward accommodations, food, transportation, the overseas-agent commission, and guide services (a requirement for Bhutan)—costs for groups of three or more people are currently $250 per person per day for trips made March to May and September to November, and $200 for January, February, June to August, and December.
+There are additional surcharges if you are traveling solo (add $40 per day) or as a couple (add $30 per person per day).

-For some countries, it may be easier to get your visa via a service such as VisaHQ, though of course a fee is involved (prices usually start at around $45).
+For some countries, it may be easier to get your visa via a service such as VisaHQ, though of course a fee is involved (prices vary by country).
 Here are the main reasons to consider professional help:

 1. If you don't live in a city with an embassy or a consulate, the service will represent you so that you don't have to travel to the embassy or consulate yourself.